Logo der Bayerischen Akademie der Wissenschaften

 Derivatives and compounds are listed at the end of each article.

-Individual articles are signed by the compiler.
+Individual articles are signed by the author.

 Textual notes on individual passages.